Can stainless steel be CNC machined?

 7. Corrosion resistance: Ensure the selected stainless steel grade has the appropriate corrosion resistance for the intended environment or exposure to chemicals or bodily fluids in medical applications.

-By considering these factors during the design phase, you can optimize the performance, manufacturability, and functionality of stainless steel parts for various applications.
+By considering these factors during the design phase.
+You can optimize the performance, manufacturability, and functionality of stainless steel parts for various applications.